 TAMPING NATURAL STONE SLABS INTO POSITION

 After placement of paving slabs onto the wet mortar bed, they should be tamped into position using a rubber mallet, tapping firmly on each corner whilst checking the level in each direction as you go.
 The wet mortar is quite forgiving at this stage, and this helps the placement of the slabs in the perfect position.
+If you are laying very light coloured paving, it is advisable to use a white rubber mallet to avoid unnecessary marking.

 6. HOW MUCH SPACE TO LEAVE FOR POINTING GAPS BETWEEN LAID PAVING SLABS